legendarycode3/60-days-Of-reactjs-course/README.md

 NOTE: Keep in mid that in React (State) , anything that starts with “use” , is typically refered to as a Hook (e.g useState) </br>

 ✔️ What Is useState? </br>
+ The useState hook in React allows functional components to have State.
+Which is local memory for data that needs to change over time or across user interaction. </br>